conortm/terraform-aws-s3-static-website/README.md

-# AWS S3 Static Website
+# AWS S3 Static Website Terraform Module

-Terraform Module for an Amazon S3 Static Website.
+Terraform Module for an Amazon S3 Static Website, fronted by a CloundFront Distribution.

 ## Features

-TK
+This module allows for [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), provisioning the following:

+- S3 Bucket for static public files
+- CloudFront Distribution fronting the S3 Bucket
+- Route 53 Record Set aliased to the CloudFront Distribution

+It requires (for now?) that the following have been setup outside this module:

+- SSL Certificate
+- Route 53 Hosted Zone

 ## Usage